wojnarw/gnNews/README.md

 # gnNews
-A news website built with React, Redux Toolkit.
+A news website built with React, Redux Toolkit in around 12 hours.

 Uses news API with caching articles for 30 minutes by default (mostly due to limitations of free APIs).